turingschool/backend_mod_1_prework/section1/reflection.md

 "#"

 4. Explain the difference between an integer and a float?
-An integer is a whole number while a float contains a decimal.
+An integer is a whole number while a float is a number that contains a decimal.

 5. In the space below, create a variable `animal` that holds the string `"zebra"`
 animal = "zebra"